Top 3 Korean Palaces in Seoul That You Must Visit

 Changdeokgung Palace has two types of tours, one is a general tour that the other two palaces have and the other tour is the Secret Garden Guided Tour that other palaces don’t offer.
 Of course, there will be an additional charge but money won’t matter after you have experienced this program.

-If you happen to visit Korea or are planning to visit, I really recommend going on these palace tours.
-All three palaces are very close to each other and all three palaces have their own unique and exciting characteristics.
+visit, I really recommend going on these palace tours.
+All three palaces are very close

 Comments